RoamGuru Roam Guru

 Culture & History

 Turin doesn't announce itself like Rome or Florence.
 It doesn't need to.
 The city's grandeur reveals itself slowly—through the measured rhythm of porticoed boulevards, the dignified façades of Baroque palaces, and the quiet confidence of a place that was once the capital of a kingdom.
+This is not a city that performs for tourists.
+It simply exists, confident in its worth, waiting for visitors who appreciate what it offers.

 The Savoy Dynasty: Architects of Modern Italy

 The House of Savoy ruled the Duchy of Savoy from the 11th century and expanded their territories to include Piedmont, eventually becoming kings of Sardinia and finally kings of unified Italy.
 Their story is woven into Turin's very fabric.
+For centuries, Turin was a royal capital, and the evidence is everywhere—from the Residences of the Royal House of Savoy (a UNESCO World Heritage site) to the cafés where the kingdom's intellectuals once gathered.

 The Royal Residences